tududes/btt-subnet-dca/README.md

 1. Transfer alpha tokens from miner wallet(s) to a secure holding wallet
 2. Delegate the transferred tokens to a validator to earn yield

+### Backward Compatibility

+For now the script only supports one validator, which is the first one in the `VALIDATOR_HOTKEYS` list in the `.env` file.

 ### Setup

 1. Create a new wallet to use as your holding wallet: